 Isolated for months during long, snowy winters with nothing but cheese and potatoes… no, it’s not the next ski holiday fad!
-It’s the way the ancient Haute-Savoie locals survived on the Alpine food they could produce themselves, that stayed the distance and remained preserved throughout the season.
+It’s the way the Haute-Savoie locals of long ago survived on the Alpine foods they produced themselves that would stay the distance, remaining preserved for sustenance throughout the season.

 Chamonix All Year serves you the most famous Alpine dishes enjoyed in Chamonix…

-Raclette is accompanied by small firm potatoes (Bintje, Charlotte or Raclette varieties), gherkins, pickled onions, and dried meat, such as jambon cru/cuit, salami, and viande des Grisons, and to drink, Kirsch, herbal tea or Fendant (wine from the Chasselas grape).
+Raclette is accompanied by small firm potatoes (Bintje, Charlotte or Raclette varieties), gherkins, pickled onions, and dried meat, such as jambon cru/cuit, salami and viande des Grisons.
+Drinks such as kirsch, herbal tea or Fendant (a local wine from the Chasselas grape) accompany the dish.

 The word tartiflette is probably derived from the Arpitan word for potato, tartiflâ.
 This modern recipe was inspired by a truly traditional dish called “péla”: a gratin of potatoes and onions (without cheese) in a long-handled pan called a pelagic (shovel) in the Provence region of France.
 Tartiflette was developed in the 1980s by the Union Interprofessional Reblochon to promote sales of reblochon.
 It can even be made with salmon!